nickmflorin/sportbook/README.md

 ## 1. Getting Started

 This section of the documentation outlines - at a high level - how to setup your machine for local development for the first time.
-For more detailed explanations related to local development or production deployments, see the next section;
+For more detailed explanations related to local development or production deployments, see the Section 2:
-"Development".
+Development.

 **Note**: _This documentation describes how to setup and configure the application for local development on \_MacOSX_.
 Many of the steps outlined in this section may also be applicable for a Windows/Ubuntu machine as well, but the steps